Are there any script policies I should be aware of?

 Server Resource Limits

-• Multiple programs running simultaneously: You may not run more than 50 simultaneous programs on a server (“programs” includes scripts, FTP connections, and POP/IMAP e-mail connections).
-No more than 30 of the processes can be Web scripts; no more than 12 of those scripts can be FastCGI processes; and no more than 4 FastCGI processes can be simultaneously handling requests from a single remote IP address.
+- Multiple programs running simultaneously: You may not run more than 50 simultaneous programs on a server (“programs” includes scripts, FTP connections, and POP/IMAP email connections).
+No more than 30 of the processes can be Web scripts; no more than 20 of those scripts can be FastCGI processes; and no more than 4 FastCGI processes can be simultaneously handling requests from a single remote IP address (although you can change the latter number).
 This limit is usually not a problem unless you accidentally create “runaway scripts” that don’t end properly (in which case you’ll have to ask us to “kill” them for you).

-• Memory (RAM) usage: A single program may not use more than 300 MB of RAM, and the combined memory usage of all your simultaneously running programs may not exceed 800 MB of RAM.
+- Memory (RAM) usage: A single program may not use more than 3000 MB (3 GB) of RAM, and the combined RSS memory usage of all your simultaneously running programs may not exceed 4000 MB (4 GB) of RAM.
 Again, this is unlikely to be a problem unless there is something wrong with a script you upload.

-• Resource-intensive scripts: Averaged over each day, you should use no more than 5% of the CPU time of one Xeon processor core if your account is on our Silver plan, 10% on our Gold plan, or 25% on our Platinum plan.
+- CPU usage average: Averaged over each day, you should use no more than 5% of the CPU time of one Xeon processor core if your account is on our Silver plan (no longer available to new customers), 10% on our Basic Hosting plan, 15% on our Plus Hosting plan, or 25% on our Business Hosting plan.
 Note that this is a daily average; peaks are okay — if your site uses 50% of a server’s CPU for one hour a day and is idle the rest of the time, that counts as 2% for the day (we make sure our servers have idle CPU time to handle peaks).
-As a rough guideline, a PHP script using FastCGI, such as an “out-of-the-box” WordPress installation, could serve about 50,000 pages a day on our Silver plan (and far more than that if you enable “caching” as we recommend).
-This should be plenty for nearly any site, but if you routinely exceed these limits on the Silver or Gold plan, you’ll need to upgrade to a plan that allows the higher usage.
-(If you routinely exceed the CPU limit on the Platinum plan and you can’t reduce it by optimizing your site, you almost certainly need a “dedicated server” from a different company.)
+As a rough guideline, a PHP script using FastCGI, such as an “out-of-the-box” WordPress installation, could serve about 50,000 pages a day on our Basic Hosting plan (and far more than that if you enable “caching” as we recommend).
+This should be plenty for nearly any site, but if you routinely exceed these limits, you’ll need to upgrade to a plan that allows the higher usage.
+(If you routinely exceed the CPU limit on the Business Hosting plan and you can’t reduce it by optimizing your site, you almost certainly need a “dedicated server” from a different company.)

-Scripts that don’t comply with the policies may be stopped by our systems.
+Scripts that don’t comply with these policies may be stopped by our systems.

 Sending E-Mail from Scripts